MarkCarsonDev/forumipsum/readme.md

 # ForumIpsum

-ForumIpsum is a web forum application designed and developed as part of the Big Data and Machine Learning elective course by a group of 4 students studying Angewante Informatik at HAW Hamburg.
+ForumIpsum is a web forum application designed and developed as part of the Big Data and Machine Learning elective course by a group of 4 students studying Applied Data Science at HAW Hamburg.
 The forum is unique in its use of OpenAI's GPT model for offensive speech detection and intentional misinformation detection, providing a safer and more reliable online community experience.

 ## Features